Statistical properties of the aftershocks of stock market crashes revisited: Analysis based on the 1987 crash, financial-crisis-2008 and COVID-19 pandemic: Conclusion

 \section{Conclusion}

-This paper analyzes the statistical nature of the aftershocks sequence after major stock market crashes for the 1987 crash, the financial crisis of 2008 and the ongoing COVID-19 pandemic.
-The analysis is carried out for 45 stocks and indices, considering that the mainshock or aftershock is a cumulative consecutive fall of the stock price.
+This paper draws the limitation of the previous works with respect to their interpretation of crash and duration of effect of the mainshock.
+The statistical nature of the aftershock sequence after major stock market crashes for the 1987 crash, the financial-crisis-2008 and the ongoing COVID-19 pandemic are analysed using the new definition of crash.
+The analysis is carried out for 51 stocks and indices, considering the mainshock or aftershock as a cumulative consecutive fall of the stock price.
 The duration of influence of the mainshock is obtained by the 3-point structural break method.
 The mainshock and aftershocks follow the Gutenberg-Richter power law.
-We found that in 1987 crash and 2008 financial crisis there is a dense cluster of aftershocks in the low magnitude region.
-This indicates that aftershocks of low magnitude occurs more frequently rather than high magnitude aftershocks.
+We found that in the 1987 crash and the financial-crisis-2008 there are a dense cluster of aftershocks in the low magnitude region.
+This indicates that aftershock of low magnitude occurs more frequently rather than high magnitude aftershock.

 The analysis shows that in the ongoing COVID-19 event, the number of aftershocks in the low-magnitude region is less, and there is a gap in the high-magnitude region.
 These results indicate that few more aftershocks with smaller amplitudes may be anticipated in the near future during this ongoing pandemic till the pandemic is completely eliminated.
 However, the probability of an aftershock with a large magnitude during the ongoing COVID-19 pandemic is very less as it is no longer a novel risk to the market.
-Further, the analysis shows that the number of aftershocks does not necessarily decay with time, and does not obey Omori's power law.
+On comparison of the $\beta$ values between the COVID-19 and the financial-crisis-2008, we conclude that the effect of the COVID-19 will not last as long as the financial-crisis-2008.
+The analysis shows that the number of aftershocks does not necessarily decay with time, and hence, does not obey Omori's power law.
+However, inter-occurence-time of the aftershocks follows the generalized pareto distribution.

+Our finding is also consistent with the psychology of the investors that when the unique crisis becomes known, the market does not react too irrationally as it did initially, and hence subsequent crashes becomes relatively smaller.
+When smaller crashes happen during the recovery period, investors need not be worried of such smaller crashes as these crashes will be recovered very quickly.
+Further, these smaller crashes give the investors opportunities to enter in the stock market.
 The analysis may help investors make rational investment decisions during the stressed period after a major market crash.